gentry-php/gentry/README.md

 That's all!
 Well, unless you want a namespace of course, but Toast tests consist of lambdas so it's generally not needed.

+The test file names are guesstimated based on the class names; you'll probably want to do some regrouping to keep things organized.
+But hey, at least you can copy/paste the boilerplate!